 What would I start with?
 I would sink into the city metro like a true spelunker, it’s similar to the one in Moscow, as in each station is a work of art, a gallery of sorts.
 It’s also the deepest complex of its kind in the world, even deeper than the mines of Moria!
 They had to go deep enough to pass all the swamp the city is set on.
 Keep in mind that St. Petersburg is huge; it’s not a very walkable city.
 I would ride those grim tunnels to one of the many museums this city has to offer.
 In addition to the almost obligatory Hermitage tour many tourists pay also visit to the Kunstkamera, aka the Peter the Great Museum of Anthropology and Ethnography.
 The Kunstkamera was originally built as a library and was the first Russian museum with anatomical theatre and an observatory.
 Nowadays it houses the collections of the Museum of Anthropology and Ethnography.
 Peter the Great exhibited in his time everything, including the rarities collection of Frederik Ruysch, who he bought after his second visit to Holland.
 Peter the Great attracted visitors with free vodka to come inside the museum and see this special collection.
 The remains of his rarity cabinet can still be viewed, including a three-hundred-year-old foetus and the consecrated head of a brother of a mistress of the Tsar.
 Many visitors also come to see the heart and skeleton of Peter the Great's personal servant Bourgeois, a 2,27-meter-long giant.

-The Hermitage, a former winter palace of the Russian royalty is now the largest museum in the country, with one of the most impressive art collections in the world, most of the stuff was acquired in bulk by Katherine the Great.
+The Hermitage, a former winter palace of the Russian royalty is now the largest museum in the country, with one of the most impressive art collections in the world.
+Katherine the Great acquired most of the stuff in bulk.
 It is also an iconic site where the October Revolution began in 1917 when a legendary warship Aurora fired a blank, signalling the Bolsheviks to begin the assault on the Palace, which thankfully ended without any bloodshed.
 You can easily spend days in the many halls that are located in several locations: so plan your time carefully.
 The largest part of the museum complex is located at the Palace Square and includes 365 halls in the Winter Palace, the small, the old and the new Hermitage.
 Most visitors visit only the Winter Palace where you will find the most famous collection.
 There you can find stunning European art pieces including the work of many famous Italian, Spanish and Dutch masters, Greek and Roman antiquities and richly decorated rooms from the time of the Tsars.
 To avoid the long queues at the entrance you can consider ordering your tickets online, although they come at a higher price than when you would buy them at the desk office.

 If you did not have enough of museums you can also visit the Russian State Museum, the largest museum of Russian art in St. Petersburg.
 It also features a rich collection of foreign painters and other artists and can be a good alternative to the Hermitage when you would find it too big or too busy.
 The original collection was part of the Hermitage collection, the Alexander Palace and the Academy of the Arts of Saint Petersburg.
 After the Russian Revolution in 1917, many art collections of wealthy individuals were also confiscated and allocated to this museum.
 A large collection of icons from the eleventh century and later is one of the exhibits of the museum.
 But you will also find many other religious arts, arts and crafts, jewellery and folk art, sculptures and paintings by Ivan Aivazovski, Ilja Repin, Karl Brjoellov, Marc Chagall, Wassily Kandinsky and Kasimir Malevich.